Technical Blog:

 **Octane Advise**

-if you want maximum performance without a long drive to allow the ECU to adapt back upwards, keep your tank full of decent quality fuel at all times.
+The text on this page pertains to a standard calibration.
+ALWAYS follow your tuners advice with regards fuel octane.
+But regardless, if you want maximum performance without a long drive to allow the ECU to adapt back upwards, keep your tank full of decent quality fuel at all times.

 It is worth a note to mention here that EcoBoost doesn't target "boost" at all, it actually targets Newton Meters of torque and converts that torque request into an air mass target that will create the perfect cylinder load to get the job done!
 But... if you want to think of the above load limits in good old fashioned boost terms, then think of those load numbers as bars of boost to help you understand the way they are also boost limiting tables based on the octane of the fuel.
 I will do a blog on load control Vs boost control soon as some tuners disable the whole load control system too!